Titanocene dichloride: Reactions affecting Cp ligands

-Reduction
+Redox

 Reduction with zinc gives the dimer of bis(cyclopentadienyl)titanium(III) chloride in a solvent-mediated chemical equilibrium:

 Cp2TiCl2 is a precursor to TiII derivatives.

 Reductions have been investigated using Grignard reagent and alkyl lithium compounds.
 More conveniently handled reductants include Mg, Al, or Zn.
 The following syntheses demonstrate some of the compounds that can be generated by reduction of titanocene dichloride in the presence of π acceptor ligands: